The Chamber > Advocacy > Legislative Agendas > Chamber Agenda

 The Wichita Regional Chamber believes a strong and integrated education system, from pre-school through higher education, is vital in workforce and talent development.

-Support a funding formula for urban districts with high-density poverty that supports the needs of ESL, foster, poverty and special education/needs students
+Support a funding formula for school districts with high-density poverty that supports the needs of ESOL, foster, poverty and special education/needs students

 Oppose funding cuts to public education

 Encourage education reform initiatives

 Support a continual improvement model of educational innovation such as those in the “Kansans Can” vision, including a student-focused system that provides support and resources for individual success, including supporting higher standards in academic skills, employability and citizenship skills